-But the top-of-the-line plan is Morningstar Premium.
+But the top-of-the-line plan is Morningstar investor.
 It comes with all the features and tools of the free version and adds all Morningstar screeners and access to the company’s article archive.
 You can also use the Portfolio Manager to track your individual investments, create watch lists, and evaluate your strategy.

 Morningstar Premium has three payment plans.
 You get a discount on each if you use the Wallethacks Morningstar Premium Discount Promotion Code.
 If you do, subscription fees will be as follows:

 - One year, $169, or $14.08 per month

 - Two years, $279, or $11.63 per month

 - Three years, $349, or $9.69 per month

 The subscription comes with a 7-day free trial to allow you to test drive the product to see if it will be the right choice for you.